-Rose Medical Center has achieved Magnet recognition as a reflection of its nursing professionalism, teamwork and superiority in patient care.
+The Medical Center of Aurora has achieved Magnet recognition as a reflection of its nursing professionalism, teamwork and superiority in patient care.
 The American Nurses Credentialing Center's Magnet Recognition Program distinguishes organizations that meet rigorous standards for nursing excellence.

-With this credential, Rose Medical Center joins the global community of Magnet-recognized organizations.
-Rose is now one of only nine Magnet designated hospitals in Colorado, and fewer than 450 hospitals worldwide have achieved Magnet status.
+With this credential, The Medical Center of Aurora joins the global community of Magnet-recognized organizations.
+TMCA is now one of only fourteen Magnet designated hospitals in Colorado, and fewer than 600 hospitals worldwide have achieved Magnet status.

 What Magnet Means for Patients